The Jitsu Foundation: Dan grades

 National Instructor & Examiner: red belt, hakama, customised over-gi, red Jitsu badge with white writing.

 Junior Dans (17 and under) have the white stripe on all belts and can be awarded their hakama on completion of passing a "hakama course" which is held at the Junior Nationals.
 All junior Dan students must have attended their Assistant Instructor, Instructor, Club Instructor, First Aid, and Town club courses held at junior events and there is also a minimum two-year gap from junior brown belt to junior black belt.
-Most junior dans are around 14–18 years of age and have been practising Jitsu for more than 6 or 7 years.
+Most junior dans are around 14–18 years of age and have been practising Jiu Jitsu for more than 6 or 7 years.
 Junior Dans are not insured to teach their own club; an adult Acting Primary or above must be present at all sessions.
-Juniors Dans must retake their 1st Kyu grading after their 18th birthday and then fulfill the two-year wait, including 1 year teaching, requirements before they are eligible for Shodan again.
+Juniors Dans must retake their 1st Kyu grading after their 18th birthday and then fulfil the two-year wait, including 1 year teaching, requirements before they are eligible for Shodan again.